 The library had no books or periodicals in English, though it did have signs in English.

 It had no heat and with the temperature below sixty, it's few patrons were bundled up.
 It had a water dispensing machine and WIFI, so I didn't have to keep my eyes open for a police station, though they are one thing that my Western eyes can easily spot.
 Even before I checked mail, I googled "Oscar winners" and learned "Spotlight" upset "Revenant" as the best picture.
-That means Telluride keeps its several year string in tact of having the North American premier of the Oscar-winner.
+That means Telluride keeps its several year string in tact of playing the North American premier of the Oscar-winner.
 It would have played "Revenant" if it had been finished, as Its director, Alejandro Gonzales-Innaritu is a Telluride regular, whether he has a film to present or not.
 He is very likeable, so I was glad at least that he won the best director Oscar for the second year in a row, something that has been accomplished only twice before.

 Back in the urban environment the Buddhist temples, that are almost as common as convenience stores, are back to being grand and ostentatious.

 If it had been warmer, I could have availed myself of the showers along the first beach I came to in Wai-Ao.
 It is one of a string of popular surfing beaches along the northeast coastline.
 There was one lone surfer in a wet suit on the otherwise abandoned long, wide beach.
-I might have camped off in the trees along the beach if it had been closer to dark, but I was able to push on for a while longer reveling in the beauty of the coastline, the best yet.
+I might have camped off in the trees along the beach if it had been closer to dark, but I was able to push on for a while longer reveling in the beauty of the coastline, the most scenic yet.

 I ended up in a bamboo thicket at the base of the steep mountains that come close to the shoreline, passing through a narrow tunnel under the railroad tracks to reach it.